+Life cycle inventory (LCI)

-3.2.2 Life Cycle Inventory (LCI): Emission factors of input data consisting of all the input materials, energy consumption and all the related and output data were collected from the life cycle inventory database by Thailand Greenhouse Gas Management Organization (Public Organization) and Thai National Life Cycle Inventory (see Table 3).
-Before the data collection, the inventories were prepared based on the process flow diagram as shown in Figure 3.
-LCI data was collected from the rice production practices of three rice patterns from forty-nine farmers through a face-to-face interview.
-All data of the inventories, including all the inputs during the whole production process, was analysed in relation to the functional unit (1 kg of rice produced) by setting assumptions and calculation of $CO_2$ equivalent from chemical, organic and GAP jasmine rice production.
+Emission factors of input data consisting of all the input materials, energy consumption, and all the related and output data were collected from the life cycle inventory database by Thailand Greenhouse Gas Management Organization (Public Organization) and Thai National Life Cycle Inventory (see Table 3).
+Before the data collection, the inventories were prepared based on the process flow diagram as shown in Fig. 3.
+LCI data were collected from the rice production practices of three rice patterns from forty-nine farmers through a face-to-face interview.
+All data of the inventories, including all the inputs during the whole production process, were analyzed in relation to the functional unit (1 kg of rice produced) by setting assumptions and calculation of CO_2 equivalent from chemical, organic, and GAP jasmine rice production.